 • Nausea and vomiting

-Generally, there are no drawbacks to aromatherapy, but patients should speak with a specialist before trying it.
-Applying oils to the skin can cause an allergic reaction in some patients.
+Generally, there are no drawbacks to aromatherapy when used safely, but patients should speak with their mesothelioma specialist before trying it.

 • Herbs